hodgesmr/LIFX-Stock-Orb/README.md

 1. Use https://cloud.lifx.com/settings to create an authorization token.
 Put this token in a file called token.txt.
 2. Check the "Configuration constants" at the top of the script, and modify them if desired.
+3. In the LIFX app or web site, name your bulb "Stock Orb".
+Or you may modify the SELECTOR variable.
-3. Set up some process on your machine to call the script at a rate that matches the CALL_FREQUENCY variable (default is 5 minutes)
+4. Set up some process on your machine to call the script at a rate that matches the CALL_FREQUENCY variable (default is 5 minutes)